sigmeh/conv_enc/readme.md

 The option to continue allows replacement of the original file with the new file, deleting the "temporary" new file (and effectively removing the original file).

-If aborting the process, the name of the newly created file is displayed.
-Neither file is deleted.
+If aborting the process, the name of the newly created file is displayed, and neither file is deleted.